vrugtehagel/eleventy-asset-hash/README.md

 - `computeChecksum`: A custom function to compute checksums based on a file's contents.
 It must accept one argument, an `ArrayBuffer`, and return the checksum as a string.
-- `onMissing`: An missing asset is one that is matched by `includeAssets`, not excluded by `excludeAssets` and referenced by a processed entry file, but not found in the file system.
+- `onMissing`: A missing asset is one that is matched by `includeAssets`, not excluded by `excludeAssets` and referenced by a processed entry file, but not found in the file system.
 This option determines what should happen when such a file is found; set to either `"ignore"` to ignore missing assets, `"warn"`